 Provide large screens that project picking and inventory management related details from orders output by your inventory management system.
 By promoting efficiency you are also greatly reducing the opportunity for an accident to occur.

-Use thick rubber mats in any areas where employees stand for long periods of time to help prevent injuries and discomfort that is common from standing on hard surfaces.
+Use thick rubber mats in any areas where employees stand for long periods of time.
+This will greatly reduce and/or prevent injuries and discomfort that is common from standing on hard surfaces.
 Fulfillment areas, picking zones, or Q and A designated areas are all possible zones where improving the conditions is a worthwhile consideration.
 Thick rubber mats help prevent lower back issues by taking some of the pressure off the spine while standing.

 The key to a safer warehouse isn’t creating a bunch of strict guidelines but rather enforcing them.
 It’s also the hardest part of your job.
 You have to find a way to get everyone on board with your safety initiatives.
 Use your creativity to devise a contest that gets everyone involved and rewards those who demonstrate accurate safety procedures each week or month.
 Express your gratitude with a reward and recognition.